(See also Overview of Parasitic Infections.)

 Many children who carry pinworms have no symptoms.
 However, in some, the area around the anus itches because the eggs and the sticky substance around them irritate the skin.
 With scratching, the skin can become raw and infected with bacteria.
 In girls, pinworms may cause vaginal itching and irritation.

 The diagnosis of pinworm infection is made by finding the eggs or, less commonly, adult pinworms around the anus.
 Eggs can be obtained by patting the skinfolds around the anus with the sticky side of a strip of transparent tape.
-Eggs should be obtained in the early morning before the child defecates or wipes the area.
+This should be done in the early morning before the child defecates or wipes the area.
 The tape can be taken to the doctor for microscopic examination.
 Doctors may ask parents or caregivers to repeat this procedure several days in a row to make sure that they obtain eggs, if present.

 The best way to search for adult pinworms is to examine the child’s anus about 1 to 2 hours after the child has been put to bed for the night.
 The worms are white and hair-thin, but they wiggle and are visible to the naked eye.